BrianPile/els-oe-analysis/README.md

 # els-oe-analysis
-Automated ELS optical engine analysis and report generation
+Automated analysis and report generation for ELS optical engines